ibm-cloud-docs/cephaas/edit-cluster-quota.md

 The default quota is initially configured during the onboarding process when you first access your deployment.
 After onboarding, you can modify this value at any time from the Settings page.

+### How default and cluster quotas work together
+{: #quota-relationship}

-The default quota is used in the following situations:
+The default cluster quota and individual cluster quotas have the following relationship:

-- When an administrator enables Fusion services for a cluster and uses the default value.
-- When a new cluster needs an initial storage allocation from the deployment.
-- When administrators want a consistent starting quota across clusters.
+Default quota as baseline
+:   The default quota serves as the minimum baseline for all cluster quotas.
+No cluster quota can be set below this value.

+Cluster quota constraints
+:   Individual cluster quotas must be equal to or greater than the default quota.
+You can increase a cluster quota above the default, but you cannot decrease it below the default.

+Future clusters only
-The default quota affects only future enablement of Fusion services.
-It does not change existing cluster quotas or current storage usage.
+:   Changing the default quota affects only new clusters when Fusion services are enabled.
+It does not change existing cluster quotas.

+Example
+:   If the default quota is 10 TB, all cluster quotas must be at least 10 TB.
+If you later change the default to 15 TB, existing clusters with 10 TB quotas remain unchanged, but new clusters will start with 15 TB.

+Storage quota cannot be configured from Red Hat OpenShift on IBM Cloud.
+All quota management must be done through the IBM Fusion as a service UI.
+{: important}

 ## Editing the default cluster quota (admin only)
 {: #set-edit-quota-steps}